Myopia Management: A Deeper Look

 Think of it this way… You know how pediatric health doctors often estimate the future height of a child by using graphs for boys and girls?
 The charts are definitely not perfect, but they usually can identify whether a child’s height is below, at, or above the expected range, and it gives a normative “guess” about their final adult height.
 Now, sometimes we can just look at mom and dad and say, “They’re both 6’5”, so I can predict that their child is likely to be tall as well,” and we don’t even need the charts.
 Their child will likely follow the plotted course on the normative data chart that indicates that the child will be tall as well.

-Cdc Children’S Growth Chart
+CDC Children’s Growth Chart

 Image from: https://www.cdc.gov/growthcharts/clinical_charts.htm#print